Rogers City, Michigan

 Rogers City is a city in the U.S. state of Michigan.
-The population was 2,827 at the 2010 census.
-It is the county seat of Presque Isle County.
-The city is adjacent to Rogers Township, but is politically independent.
+It is the county seat of and the largest city in Presque Isle County.
+The city had a population of 2,850 at the 2020 census, a slight increase from 2,827 at the 2010 census.

-Rogers City is located on Lake Huron and is home to two salmon fishing tournaments.
-The world's largest open-pit limestone quarry, the Port of Calcite, is located within the city limits and is one of the largest shipping ports on the Great Lakes.
+The city is located in the northeast of Michigan's Lower Peninsula, along the shore of Lake Huron.
+Within the city's limits is the world's largest open-pit limestone quarry, the Port of Calcite.
+The port is one of the largest shipping ports on the Great Lakes.